 Clinical Examination Results delivery

-As part of the update to the improved candidate feedback, a process has been implemented to allow candidates to download their feedback sheets by logging onto their AMC candidate account.
-It is planned that the candidate feedback will be available to download at 4.00pm on the next Friday, three weeks following the Clinical examination.
+Candidates can download their detailed result feedback by logging onto their AMC account.
+Candidate detailed result feedback will be available to download at 4.00pm on the Friday, three weeks following the Clinical examination.
 This enhanced process has been designed to eliminate paper and manual processing and allows candidates to receive their detailed result feedback more promptly.

-Candidates will be able to download their feedback sheet via their AMC candidate account, once released three weeks following the clinical examination:
+Candidates will be able to download their detailed result feedback via their AMC candidate account, once released three weeks following the clinical examination:

 - Log onto AMC candidate account